khva/base64/README.md

 For more information about errors, see the [Error handling](#error-handling) section.

 **Important:** Encoding functions do not allocate any dynamic memory, so you need to allocate a buffer of sufficient size before encoding.
-To do this, use the output buffer size calculation functions:
+To do this, use the encoded size calculation functions:

 ```c++
 size_t calc_encoded_size(size_t raw_size);
 size_t calc_encoded_size_url(size_t raw_size);
 ```
-Both functions calculate the size of the encoding buffer based on the size of the input data.
-Similar to encoding functions, the first function uses the standard alphabet, and the second uses the ["URL and Filename Safe"](https://www.rfc-editor.org/rfc/rfc3548) alphabet.
+Both functions calculate the encoding buffer size based on the size of the input data.
+Similar to encoding functions, the first function uses the standard alphabet, and the second uses the "URL and Filename Safe" alphabet.

 **Parameters:**
  - `raw_size` — the size of input buffer containing data to encode